 Reading data from a keyspace is just like reading from a MySQL database.
-However, depending on the consistency requirements of the read operation, Vitess might fetch the data from a master database or from a replica.
+However, depending on the consistency requirements of the read operation, Vitess might fetch the data from a primary database or from a replica.
 By routing each query to the appropriate database, Vitess allows your code to be structured as if it were reading from a single MySQL database.

-Move Tables is a new workflow based on VR eplication.
+MoveTables is a new workflow based on VReplication.
 It enables you to relocate tables between keyspaces, and therefore physical MySQL instances, without downtime.